Skip to content

 Lead Scoring Model:

-• Decrease by 5 points every 30 days without engagement
+💡 Pro Tip: Decrease scores by 5 points every 30 days without engagement to prevent stale leads from cluttering your pipeline.

 Handoff Triggers: